Zuehlke/poinz/README.md

 In project root, run

 ```
-$ gulp packForDeployment
+$ npm run build
 ```

 This will copy all backend and client files to `deploy/`.
+And then start the docker build.

 See [Deployment](DEPLOYMENT.md) for more information.